tableau/tabcmd/docs/tabcmd_cmd.md

 layout: docs
 ---

-You can use the following commands with the tabcmd command line tool in Tableau Online:
+You can use the following commands with the tabcmd command-line tool in Tableau Online:

 <div class="alert alert-info"><strong>Important</strong>: To ensure availability and avoid disruption with Tableau Online, make sure to upgrade your tabcmd client to a version greater than version 2020.2 before January 2022.
 The tabcmd versions are API backward compatible and should not require code changes.
 For more information, see <a href="index.html#install_tabcmd">Install tabcmd</a>.</div>